-COMPLETION WITHIN THE PAST 7 YEARS REQUIREMENT FOR SELECTED COURSES:
+COMPLETION WITHIN THE PAST 7 YEARS REQUIREMENT FOR SELECTED COURSES

 At the time of application, BI 231 and the Math requirement must have been completed within the previous 7 years of the September start of the Nursing Program.
-In addition, BI 232, BI 233, and BI 234 (while not required to be completed by time of application to the Nursing Program), will need to have been completed within the 7 years previous to September in order to start the Nursing Program.
+In addition, BI 232, BI 233, and BI 234 (while not required to be completed by time of application to the Nursing Program), will need to have been completed within the 7 years previous to the September start in order to apply to the Nursing Program.